 Register your overseas travel and/or residential details here.

-There is high risk to your security elsewhere in Nigeria due to the threat from terrorism, kidnapping, violent crime and the unpredictable security situation and we advise against all tourist and other non-essential travel.
+There is high risk to your security elsewhere in Nigeria due to the threat from kidnapping, terrorism and violent crime.
+We advise against all tourist and other non-essential travel.

-Commercial and internet fraud is prevalent in Nigeria.
+Commercial and internet fraud is common in Nigeria.
 New Zealanders should be wary of any offers that seem too good to be true, as they may be a scam.
-For further information see our Internet Fraud and International Scams article.
+For further information see our advice on Internet Fraud and International Scams.

-Piracy is a significant problem in the coastal areas of the Bayelsa area of the Niger delta and near Lagos.
-Mariners are advised to take appropriate precautionary measures in these waters.
-For more information view the International Maritime Bureau's Piracy Report [external site].
+Piracy, including against off-shore oil rigs, is a significant problem in Nigerian waters.
+Mariners are advised to take appropriate precautionary measures.
+For more information view the International Maritime Bureau's piracy report.

-New Zealanders travelling or resident in Nigeria should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Nigeria should have comprehensive travel insurance policies in place that include provision for medical evacuation by air.

-New Zealanders travelling or resident in Nigeria are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.
+New Zealanders in Nigeria are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.

 Contact details are